kunifujiwara/TreeShadeMapper/README.md

 <!-- [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-sa/4.0/) -->

 ## Overview
-Repository for the script used for estimating and mapping the shading effect of trees considering transmittance of tree Canopies from panoramic imagery, developed by the [Urban Analytics Lab (UAL)](https://ual.sg/) at the National University of Singapore (NUS).
+Repository for the script used for estimating and mapping the shading effect of trees considering transmittance of tree Canopies from panoramic imagery, developed by the [Urban Analytics Lab (UAL)](https://ual.sg/) at the National University of Singapore (NUS) in collaboration with [Takenaka Corporation](https://www.takenaka.co.jp/takenaka_e/).

 You can read more about this project on [its website](https://ual.sg/publication/***/) too.